tiflor/team-klems.de/content/en/posts/2022/08/edit_post.md

   appendFilePath: true # to append file path to Edit link
 ```

-To my understanding the URL shall lock like the example above which is basicaly the path to the github repo extended with `tree/<branch name>/<path to the content>` especially the part with the branch name is a little bit tricky because, the link will only work if the file already exists in the repo.
+To my understanding the URL shall lock like the example above which is basically the path to the github repo extended with `tree/<branch name>/<path to the content>` especially the part with the branch name is a little bit tricky because, the link will only work if the file already exists in the repo.
 That might not be the case during writing.